Non-asymptotic Oracle Inequalities for the Lasso and Group Lasso in high dimensional logistic model: Conclusion

 \section{Conclusion}

 In this paper we stated non asymptotic oracle inequalities for the Lasso and Group Lasso.
-Our results are non asymptotic: the number $n$ of observations is fixed while the number $p$ of covariates can grow with respect to $n$ and can be much larger than $n$.
-First we provided sharp oracle inequalities for excess risk, with ''slow'' rates, with no assumption on the Gram matrix, on the regressors nor on the margin.
-Secondly, under RE condition we provided ''fast'' oracle inequalities for excess risk and $L_{2}(\frac{1}{n}\sum_{i=1}^{n}\delta_{z_{i}})$ loss.
-We also provided as a consequence of oracle inequalities the bounds for excess risk, $L_{2}(\frac{1}{n}\sum_{i=1}^{n}\delta_{z_{i}})$ error and estimation error in the case where the true function $f_{0}$ is linear (``usual`` logistic regression (\ref{usual})).
-We shown in simulation study that the weighted versions of Lasso and Group Lasso we proposed exhibit better properties than the canonical Lasso and Group Lasso.
+Our results are non asymptotic : the number $n$ of observations is fixed while the number $p$ of covariates can grow with respect to $n$ and can be much larger than $n$.
+The major difference with existing results concerning Group Lasso or Lasso for logistic regression model is that we do not assume that $f_0$ is linear.
+First we provided sharp oracle inequalities for excess risk, with ``slow" rates, with no assumption on the Gram matrix, on the regressors nor on the margin.
+Secondly, under RE condition we provided ``fast" oracle inequalities for excess risk and $L_{2}(\frac{1}{n}\sum_{i=1}^{n}\delta_{z_{i}})$ loss.
+We also provided as a consequence of oracle inequalities the bounds for excess risk, $L_{2}(\frac{1}{n}\sum_{i=1}^{n}\delta_{z_{i}})$ error and estimation error in the case where the true function $f_{0}$ is linear (``\textit{usual}" logistic regression (\ref{usual})).